Automated vehicle route to go through Iowa City, Hills, Riverside, and Kalona

 The project will also examine how the technology may one day provide transportation options for people in rural areas.

-To do this, researchers will recruit individuals in early 2021 from local communities to be passengers in the automated vehicle.
-Those recruited will be age 65 and older or have a disability that affects their mobility.
+To do this, researchers will recruit individuals in 2021 from local communities to be passengers in the automated vehicle.
+Those recruited will be age 65 and older or have a disability that affects their ability to drive.
 Researchers will study the individuals’ comfort levels and perceptions of the technology.

 “Mobility means independence for a lot of these folks who cannot drive themselves, such as the elderly or those with certain disabilities,” explains Omar Ahmad, deputy director of NADS and project manager of the ADS for Rural America project.
 “So in a few decades when fully automated vehicles become more common, this population could have a lot to gain from this technology.”